orbeon/orbeon-forms-doc/form-builder/validation.md

   - SINCE Orbeon Forms 2017.1
   - applies to Single and Multiple File Attachments controls only
   - the constraint fails if the attachment mediatype doest not match one of the included mediatypes or mediatype wildcards
+  - when listing multiple media types, separate them by a space

 In the future, it is expected that more common constraints will be added (see [#2281](https://github.com/orbeon/orbeon-forms/issues/2281)).